nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to search for a specific customer.
-2. User specifies keyword(s) of the name of the customer
+1. User specifies keyword(s) of the name of the customer.
-3. SellSavvy displays all customers whose names have at least one of the keywords.
+2. SellSavvy displays all customers whose names have at least one of the keywords.

 Use case ends.